Mounishwaran - French | Book on Tamil Folk Deity/ by GiriAus Publications/ Paperback

 • Munishwaran/Muniswaran/Muneeshwarar is one of the Gods worshipped in the rural villages of Tamil Nadu and elsewhere in South India.

-• As one of the "Kaval Deivams" or deities of the village border, he is considered an incarnation of God Shiva himself or Shiva Swaroopam.
+• As one of the ""Kaval Deivams"" or deities of the village border, he is considered an incarnation of God Shiva himself or Shiva Swaroopam.
 Although Mounishwaran shares similarities with Shiva, he is nevertheless distinct from the latter in his nature.

 • An uncommon deity in terms of worship, particularly in South India, Munishwaran is believed to instill fear in the minds of those who are irreverent to him.